mosra/m.css/doc/doxygen.rst

 Brief and detailed description is parsed as-is with the following
 modifications:

--   Function parameter documentation, return value documentation and template parameter documentation is extracted out of the text flow to allow for more flexible styling, it's also reordered to match parameter order and warnings are emitted if there are mismatches.
+-   Function parameter documentation, return value documentation, template parameter and exception documentation is extracted out of the text flow to allow for more flexible styling.
+It's also reordered to match parameter order and warnings are emitted if there are mismatches.
 -   To make text content wrap better on narrow screens, :html:`<wbr/>` tags are added after ``::`` and ``_`` in long symbols in link titles and after ``/`` in URLs.